GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

 ------------------------
-Poro Mechanics solver
+Poro-Mechanics Solver
 ------------------------

 For the initialization test, a hydrostatic pore pressure is imposed on the system.
 This is done using the Hydrostatic Equilibrium tag under Field Specifications.
-We then define a poro mechanics solver called here poroSolve.
+We then define a poro-mechanics solver called here poroSolve.
 This solid mechanics solver (see :ref:`SolidMechanicsLagrangianFEM`) called ``lagSolve`` is based on the Lagrangian finite element formulation.
 The problem is run as ``QuasiStatic`` without considering inertial effects.
 The computational domain is discretized by ``FE1``, defined in the ``NumericalMethods`` section.
 We use the ``targetRegions`` attribute to define the regions where the solid mechanics solver is applied.
-Here, since we only have one cellBlockName type called ``Domain``, the solid mechanics solver is applied to every element of the model.
+Since we only have one cellBlockName type called ``Domain``, the solid mechanics solver is applied to every element of the model.
 The flow solver for this problem (see :ref:`SinglePhaseFlow`) called ``SinglePhaseFlow`` is discretized by ``fluidTPFA``, defined in the ``NumericalMethods`` section by using the same cellBlockName type called ``Domain`` that was applied for the solid mechanics solver.

 .. literalinclude:: ../../../../../inputFiles/initialization/gravityInducedStress_initialization_benchmark.xml